simonprickett/node-dump1090/README.md

 - libusb
 - librtlsdr

-On MacOS with `brew` they can be staisfied just by running: `brew install librtlsdr`
+On MacOS with `brew` they can be satisfied just by running: `brew install librtlsdr`

 ## Usage